 - If you’re driving for long periods of time, stop at least every two hours, get out and move around.

 - Drink plenty of water and wear loose fitted clothing when you travel.

 - Avoid taking pills that alter your hormonal levels, such as birth control pills.

 - Take precautions to avoid heart disease, diabetes, and any other serious health issues.

 Contact Our Office

-If you’re interested in learning more about how you can treat or prevent DVT, contact our office to schedule a consultation with skilled vein specialist, Dr. Richard Dishakjian.
+If you’re interested in learning more about how you can treat or prevent DVT, contact our office to schedule a consultation with skilled vein specialist, Dr. Raffi Dishakjian.
 He will gladly assess your bodily needs and answer any of the questions you have about the procedure.